isomerpages/moe-sgs/_parents/Personalised Digital Learning Programme (PDLP).md

 ![](/images/PDLP1.png)

 ### Important Actions For Parents (Sec 1 2024)
-By early-January 2024, parents/guardians would have received a letter from the school via Parents’ Gateway or hardcopy with details about the PDLP.
+By early-January 2024, parents/guardians will receive a letter from the school via Parents’ Gateway or hardcopy with details about the PDLP.

 ### PDLP Introduction Video
 This is a video presentation about our PDLP programme which includes details on purchasing the PLD.